 He was onto her.
 Like a flash of lightning.
 He launched her across the alley.
 The girl crashed into a group of trash cans, scattering them.
 The man finished his drink and flung the bottle at the wall.
 “Now I have you.”
 He said menacingly.
 He approached the girl; grabbed a fistful of her hair and pulled it downwards, forcing her to look up at him.
 “How could you do this to me Anna?
 How?!”
 He drew the gun and pressed it tightly against her forehead, tears streaming down his cheeks.
 “I love you.”
 He said, choking up.
 The shot echoed throughout the city as she fell to the ground into a lifeless, bloody heap.

 He turned the gun on himself.
 He drew the note which he had pre-written specifically for this exact moment.
 The only difference was, when he was writing the note, he didn’t actually believe that he would make the transition between thought and reality.
 A tear fell.
 A gunshot resonated.
 What had once started as a freeing love affair had become a downfall.
 Silence befell the alley as it mourned their death, taking the place of the once reverberating gunshots.

 That piece stands at a rounded 300 words.
 Yeah, I wasn’t lying about the short part!

 I hope that upon reading my first attempt at flash-fiction, it has helped you to appreciate and value the importance of it.
 Remember: it can be a tool to help paint the bigger picture.
-And when the bigger picture becomes blurred and you become an artist in despair, you must utilise all of the goddamned tools that you can get your fingertips on!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+And when the bigger picture becomes blurred and you become an artist in despair, you must utilise all of the goddamned tools that you can get your fingertips on!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.